The Hindu-Christian Studies

 Description and Purpose

-HCac is the academic email discussion list of the Society for Hindu-Christian Studies.
-The list is an expression of the society’s primary mission of fostering study of Hinduism and Christianity and their interrelationships in an academic context.
+HCStudies is the academic email discussion list of the Society for Hindu-Christian Studies.
+Hosted as a Google Group, the list is an expression of the society’s primary mission: fostering study of Hinduism and Christianity and their interrelationships in an academic context.

 List Manager: Lance Nelson, University of San Diego (lnelson@sandiego.edu).

-N.B.: All subscribers to HCac are expected read and abide by the list rules stated below.
-Subscribers are also urged to read and follow the HCac list courtesy guidelines.
+N.B.: All subscribers to HCStudies are expected read and abide by the list rules stated below.
+Subscribers are also urged to read and follow the HCStudies group courtesy guidelines.

 New Subscriptions

-As indicated above, HCac is a private list.
-Subscriptions are not automatic, but are restricted to those described above.
-To subscribe to HCac, send a message so requesting to the list manager, using the format below.
+As indicated above, HCStudies is a private list.
+Subscriptions are not automatic, but are restricted to individuals with the qualifications described above.
+To request a subscription to HCStudies, please fill out and submit the form below.
+Sincere thanks for your interest.

 List Rules

-Participants in HCac are expected to be familiar with, and abide by, the following rules, which are designed to maintain the focus, professional tone, and collegiality of the list.
-Any subscribers who repeatedly violate any of these rules, in letter or spirit, will be removed from the list without warning.
+Participants in HCStudies are expected to be familiar with, and abide by, the following rules, which are designed to maintain the focus, professional tone, and collegiality of the list.
+Any subscribers who repeatedly violate any of these rules, in letter or spirit, will be placed on moderated status, pending possible removal from the list.

 1. Absolutely no discussions that are acrimonious or vituperative in tone, and no personal attacks or flaming, will be tolerated on this list.